To post a photo in a Tweet:

-- Your image file size can be up to 3MB.
+- Photos can be up to 5MB; animated GIFs can be up to 3MB.

 - We accept GIF, JPEG, and PNG files.

-- We DO NOT accept BMP, TIFF, or animated GIF files.
+- We DO NOT accept BMP or TIFF files.

 - Your photo will be automatically scaled for display in your expanded Tweet and in your user gallery.